CiscoSecurity/tr-05-serverless-devo/README.md

 ### CTIM Mapping Specifics

-Each response from the Recorded Future API for the supported observables generates the following CTIM entities:
+Each response from the Devo API for the supported observables generates the following CTIM entities:
 - `Sighting`

 Sightings are based on `.messages[]`.